Research

 Work in progress

 Please feel free to email me for drafts.
-Most of these papers are under review, so I have removed their titles.
+Some of these papers are under review, so I have removed their titles:

-A paper arguing for a virtue-based account of doxastic rationality.
+A paper arguing for a virtue-based account of epistemic rationality.

 A paper defending the distinctness of virtue.